Haivision/srt/docs/dev/coding-conventions.md

 prefix is `aw_`.

-3. When a function is called, and it gets parameters passed by mutable pointer or reference, the expression, that results in the actualt pointer or reference to be passed to the function, must have extra parentheses around itself.
+3. When a function is called, and it gets parameters passed by mutable pointer or reference, the expression, that results in the actual pointer or reference to be passed to the function, must have extra parentheses around itself.
 This embraces almost all cases, including:
     * passing a variable to a function